Attend to the Difference: Cross-Modality Person Re-identification via Contrastive Correlation: Related Work

 \textbf{Dynamic Convolution Kernels.} Our proposed Contrastive Correlation Network is related to adaptive convolution operations with dynamic kernels.
 HyperNetworks~\cite{ha2016hypernetworks} incorporated a hypernetwork to generate weights for a main network and the hypernetwork usually takes information about the structure of the weights as inputs. ~\cite{kang2017incorporating} proposed to take advantage of side information such as camera angle and height to generate the convolution kernels adaptive to the context. ~\cite{jia2016dynamic} proposed the dynamic filter network for the task of video and stereo prediction, where the filters are dynamically generated conditioned on the input frame. ~\cite{li2018high} formulated the visual tracking task as a one-shot detection problem and proposed the Siamese-RPN tracker where the template branch predicts the ``correlation'' weights for region proposal subnetwork on detection branch.
 Most neural models with dynamic convolution kernels take one input to generate the weights, while~\cite{han2018face} proposed to generate contrastive kernels based on a pair of inputs to characterize the specific feature of one input compared with another.
-Our work also takes a pair of inputs to generate contrastive correlation filters, while the main differences between our work and ~\cite{han2018face} lie in three folds: 1) Our proposed Contrastive Correlation Network utilizes a parameter-free sampling scheme to replace the kernel generator module in~\cite{han2018face} which makes our method easily converge; 2) During inference phase, we propose both full and simplified evaluation modes to calculate the similarities between two input images; 3)~\cite{han2018face} aims to verify the input face image pairs in single modality, while our method is conducted on cross modality person matching.
+With respect to~\cite{han2018face}, the main differences lie in three folds.
+1) The kernel generator module.
+Our proposed Contrastive Correlation Network utilizes a parameter-free sampling scheme to replace the FC layer of the kernel generator module in~\cite{han2018face} which greatly reduces the number of parameters relative to the whole model and the experimental results showed that the performance will not be hampered and our method can more easily get converged; 2) The inference settings.
+During inference phase, we propose both full and simplified evaluation modes to calculate the similarities between two input images; 3) The modalities and views of input data. ~\cite{han2018face} aims to verify the input face image pairs in single modality and the view changes are relatively tempered, while our method is conducted on cross modality person matching and the view changes are relatively drastic as they are from different cameras.